-Too often, the process of due diligence is considered as a trouble or impediment that must be encountered.
+Too often, the process of due diligence is considered as trouble or impediment that must be encountered.
 This misconception overlooks the privilege that a corporate due diligence process actually provides.
 To explain the importance of due diligence, let’s take a step back and consider what due diligence is and how the whole process goes.

 What Is Due Diligence?

 Due diligence is the process of conducting an audit or investigation in order to examine the activities of a company prior to its acquisition, public listing, restructuring, refinancing, disposal, or other similar transactions.
 The intention behind carrying out a due diligence process is to enhance an investor’s understanding of the important information pertaining to corporate transactions which allows the party to make informed investment decisions.
+Now, let’s have a look at its different types.

 1. Legal Due Diligence